Staff & Committees

-Elizabeth oversees the Administrator’s diary and is responsible for liaising between the Administrator and external organisations.
+Elizabeth oversees the Dean’s diary and is responsible for liaising between the Dean and external organisations.

 Tel: 02077989062 Email: ElizabethA@rcdow.org.uk

-Clergy House Receptionists: Abigail Bathelo, Patricia Cawley, part-time volunteer John Hennessey
+Clergy House Receptionists: Abigail Bathelo and Patricia Cawley.

 The team provide a front-line service to visitors Monday to Friday and respond to the many emails and telephone calls to Clergy House.